-Attach: Schedule CR, Pages 1 through 3.
+Attach Schedule CR, Pages 1 through 3.

-Property tax, K-12 education expense, and Volunteer Emergency Worker credits
+Property tax and K-12 education expense credit

 You may be entitled to credit for property tax and K-12 education expenses you paid.
-If you received a voluntary emergency worker credit certificate, then you are entitled to the volunteer emergency worker credit.
 See the instructions for Schedule ICR to see if you are eligible for these credits.